siteroller/crossbrowser.transform/README.md

 IE9 support will come as soon as you buy me a computer which supports it!

 Special thanks to [Buriel Webwerx](http://burielwebwerx.com/) for their help with the website!

-## Other
-var transform = new Transform();
-* If you are not parsing the DOM, you can include the Transform class alone.